easybuilders/easybuild-tutorial/docs/basic_usage/README.md

 This is typically done by **specifying the name of one or more easyconfig files**, usually in combination with the `--robot` option to enable dependency resolution.

-It is recommended to assess the current situation before letting EasyBuild install the software, to check which **dependencies** are already installed and which are still missing.
+It is recommended to first assess the current situation before letting EasyBuild install the software, and to check which **dependencies** are already installed and which are still missing.
 In addition, you may want to inspect the specifics of the **installation procedure** that will be performed by EasyBuild and ensure that the configuration option are what you would expect, for example.